alantump/Hotel_review_project/README.md

 # Hotel Review Project

+Booking.com is one of the largest online travel agencies and under the top 100 most visited websites of the world.
+Customers booked in more than a billion (10^9) nights on booking.
+Thus, improving aiding the booking and hotel choice procedure has the potential to improve a huge number of customers.

 This, or something similar, is what you see when you try to book a hotel on booking.com.
 The most important information people use when booking a hotel is the room price, followed by the customer rating.